Patient's Query

 Hello doctor,

-I am suffering from a painful sore throat and tonsillitis for two weeks.
+I have been suffering from a painful sore throat and tonsillitis for two weeks.
 I am allergic to Penicillin and earlier had Amoxicillin-Clavulanate antibiotic-induced elevated SGOT and SGPT of the liver.
 With treatment, I fully recovered.
-Now, this time, the doctor prescribed Cefpodoxime instead of the Amoxicillin-Clavulanate combined antibiotic.
+This time, the doctor prescribed Cefpodoxime instead of the Amoxicillin-Clavulanate combined antibiotic.
 Whether Cefpodoxime will be safe for a person like me who earlier suffered from Amoxicillin-Clavulanate-induced liver injury?
 I am badly suffering from strep throat.
 Please suggest.

 Hello,